KaboomB52/KewlSpigot/README.md

  - A lot of data leak fixes.
  - Customizable enchant limits.

+**Contributing:**<br>
+Contributions of all sorts are welcome.
+To manage community contributions, we use the pull request functionality of Github.<br>
+Simply make a pull request and I will review and add it to the source code!

+**Servers that use our spigot:**
+- Sarefine (sarefine.us)

 **This spigot is made by KaboomB52 (otherwise known as "Kab" online), do not buy it from anyone.**